 Everyone who ever owned a digital camera and took any pleasure in taking photographs must have wished to have a long zoom range in their camera at least once.
 Aside from being very useful, it’s always fun to be able to go very wide and take a lot of your frame in one picture or zoom in into objects you can’t even see with your naked eye in just a few seconds without even moving an inch.

-Many people start with those cameras and then move away to a DSLR or a mirrorless camera craving for a better image quality, but almost all of them will never be able to replace that zoom range no matter the lens they choose.
+Many people start with those cameras and then move away to a DSLR or a mirrorless camera like the Canon EOS M3 craving for a better image quality, but almost all of them will never be able to replace that zoom range no matter the lens they choose.
 Yes, it’s not impossible to replicate it, but it can end up being crazy expensive and totally robbing you of any portability you had before.

 So with that in mind, let’s take a look at Canon’s latest offering from their superzoom range of cameras, the PowerShot SX60 HS.
-Can you finally get a superzoom camera with an unmatched zoom range that also sports a decent image quality or is it still too big of a trade-off to make for some, we will find out all of that soon enough.
+Can you finally get Canon’s best superzoom camera with an unmatched zoom range that also sports a decent image quality or is it still too big of a trade-off to make for some.
+We will find out all of that soon enough.

 Something you can notice right away is how the SX60 resembles a DSLR when it comes to its overall design language.
 You could easily mistake it for one if you didn’t know it was a point and shoot camera, even it’s hefty weight of 650 grams supports that fact.
 That being said the SX60 isn’t really that heavy or large when you take into account that monster zoom lens.
 It’s an elegant package that is well balanced and well made with quality plastic being used to shape the body.